msaunby/computational-thinking/README.md

 # [Computational Thinking](https://msaunby.github.io/computational-thinking/)

+## Purpose of this website

+I'm [Michael Saunby](https://http://www.saunby.net/about/), and in 2019 I helped deliver the IoC Summer School at the University of Exeter, where we introduced 30 undergraduate and post-grad students from non-STEM subjects to programming, data science and machine learning.
+Subsequently I was asked to give a lecture on programming to student teachers, again from non-STEM backgrounds.
+The material on this website is intended to support that lecture.

 <!--
 This site is best viewed in GitHub pages rather than directly in GitHub Follow this link  https://msaunby.github.io/computational-thinking/